More than numeric milestones for MyCode

 It’s been 15 years since the health system, which treats more than one million patients, launched its patient biobank.
 The community health project studies the relationship between DNA, health and disease.
 Those who opt in to the program permit their DNA to be analyzed with hopes the information can help to prevent disease by detecting it earlier and treating it better.

-Jeff Mylet’s story in today’s Health section is one of the true success stories.
+Jeff Mylet’s story in last week’s Health section is one of the true success stories.

 Mylet joined MyCode in 2017.
 Four years later, in 2021, he was notified that he had a genetic marker for thyroid cancer.
 He said he was surprised to hear the news before realizing, “I should’ve known.
 My mother and grandmother both had thyroid cancer and I was already taking thyroid medication, but I never put two and two together.”